shogun-toolbox/shogun/doc/cookbook/source/examples/statistical_testing/quadratic_time_maximum_mean_discrepancy.rst

 Multiple kernels
 ----------------

-It is possible to perform all operations (computing statistics, performing test, etc) for multiple kernels at once, via the :sgclass:`CMultiKernelQuadraticTimeMMD` interface.
+It is possible to perform all operations (computing statistics, performing test, etc) for multiple kernels at once, via the :sgclass:`MultiKernelQuadraticTimeMMD` interface.

 .. sgexample:: quadratic_time_maximum_mean_discrepancy.sg:multi_kernel